 It may not be necessary or affordable for someone living on a budget.

 In my current stage of life, with a spouse to co-budget with and two children to support, YNAB helped me get a handle on my complicated finances.
 But the less money you have, the more aware you are of every cent you have, because there’s no room to mess up.
 And while I think everyone could get something out of YNAB, It may not be for for someone truly living on a shoestring budget.

-If you’re trying out budgeting apps for the first time and your financial situation is relatively straightforward (e.g., you’re single with no children), experiment with a simple, free budgeting app first before you allocate money to an all-encompassing app like YNAB.
+If you’re just learning how to start budgeting and trying out budgeting apps for the first time with a financial situation that is relatively straightforward (e.g., you’re single with no children), experiment with a simple, free budgeting app first before you allocate money to an all-encompassing app like YNAB.

 YNAB isn’t the only budgeting software/app.
 There’s a whole list of best budgeting apps we recommend and some may be better options for you.